 Watch Dr. Doolabh perform a minimally invasive Mitral Valve Repair at UT Southwestern Clements University Hospital in Dallas, TX.
-Dr. Doolabh has performed over 2,000 minimally invasive valve repair surgeries and his team is always ready to answer any questions you may have before or after surgery.
+Dr. Doolabh has performed more than 3,000 minimally invasive valve repair surgeries and his team is always ready to answer any questions you may have before or after surgery.

 Traditional valve operations are done via a 10- to 12-inch incision down the middle of the chest and dividing the breastbone which is also known as the sternum.
 The biggest limitation of traditional valve surgery is that the breastbone needs to heal after it is divided.
 Given the inability to place a cast on the breastbone for fixation, patients are required to not use their arms to push, pull, or lift more than 10 or 15 pounds for approximately six or eight weeks.
 Patients are also required not to drive during this time interval while the bone heals.

 Minimally invasive – or mini valve – operations are designed to speed up the patient’s recovery and minimize the trauma the patient undergoes during a valve operation.

 The two most common valves operated on are the aortic and mitral valves.

 Most centers that perform minimally invasive valve surgery divide 1/2 to 3/4 of the breastbone via a smaller incision providing no significant benefit other than a more cosmetic operation.
 The patient’s recovery is still dictated by the six or eight weeks required for the bone to heal.